iwakura1ain/mc-server-dks/README.md

 - If you want your minecraft to look pretty and you know your pc can handle it, consider installing shaders.
 ![mods](./images/8.png)

-- Below are the shaders compatiable with this modlist (DistantHorizons compatible).
+- Download shaderpacks and paste into your minecraft install directory
 - [BSL Shaders](https://www.curseforge.com/minecraft/shaders/bsl-shaders)
-- Complimentary

-- Download the shader you want and unzip into the shaderpacks directory.
-Then select the shader from your ingame video settings.
+- Then select the shader from your ingame video settings. -> note: only shaders with clrwl suffix are compatible
 ![game](./images/10.PNG)